 It will be rainy on Saturday

-From the night of December 20th to 21st, rain will continue in the capital and on the Absheron Peninsula, heavy precipitation in some areas.
-In the afternoon, the rain will stop.
-The wind will be southeast.
-At night, the temperature will be +5 to +8°C, and during the day, it will be +9 to +11°C. Humidity will be 70-80%.
+On December 28, rain is expected in Baku and the Absheron Peninsula.
+The northeast windwill change to the northwest.
+The air temperature will be +5+8°C at night and +8+10°C during the day.
+Humidity will be 80-90%.
+In other parts of the country, precipitation is expected in some areas, with snow in the mountains.
+A moderate westerly wind will blow.

-Rain is expected in the eastern region of the country.
-Snow is forecasted in the mountains.
-There will be fog in some areas.
-A moderate west wind is expected.
-In lowlands, temperatures at night will be +2 to +6°C, and during the day, +10 to +15°C. In the mountains, temperatures will drop to -10°C at night, with daytime temperatures ranging from -3°C to +2°C.
+In the lowlands, the temperature at night will be +2+6°C, and during the day, it will be +6+10°C. In the mountains, temperatures will drop to -7°C at night, with daytime temperatures ranging from -2 to +3°C.

 Social